jparrill/ztp-the-hard-way/docs/connected-ZTP-flow-hub-deployment.md

 ```

 **NOTE**: Ensure you put the right IP or name of the server you are hosting from the ISO and the RootFS.

+:warning: **The URL set on the osImages section should be a trusted one, if not the image download and creation will fail during the process.
+The untrusted HTTPS servers are not supported**

 Once created all of these manifests we need to wait until a pod similar to `assisted-service-XXxxxXXX-XXXxxxx` is created and in READY state.